ComNetsHH/ldacs_simulator/README.md

 ## Debug mode
 By default, the simulator is compiled in release mode so that simulations run faster.
 To compile in debug mode, respective lines are commented-out in the `install.sh`.
-Comment them in if you need debug more.
+Comment them in if you need debug mode.

 If you get errors, chances are high that some component is still in release mode: every LDACS simulator component, the OMNeT++ simulator itself and the inet framework must *all* be in debug mode.

 # Navigation